Vidhi0229/Trading-App/README.md

   - ProfitLoss(float open, float close, string name): Calculates and displays the profit or loss percentage for a stock.
   - wantTransact(string ans, int amount, float price): Handles user input for buying or selling stock and calculates the cost.
   - print_data(string name, string exchange, string currency, float open, float high, float low, float close, float volume, float change, float price): Prints detailed stock information.
-  - Sendsignal(float price, float high, float low, string ans, int amount): Determines whether to send a buying or selling signal based on stock price.
+  - Sendsignal(float price, float high, float low, string ans, int amount): Determines whether to send a buying or selling signal based on the stock price.

 - **main.cpp:** The main entry point of the application, where user interactions and the core logic of the program are implemented.
 This file:
   - Prompts the user for a ticker symbol.